School Breakfast and Lunch Programs

 Community Eligibility Provision (CEP)

-Thousands of schools implementing the School Breakfast and School Lunch Programs in New York state are participating in CEP, providing access to breakfast and lunch meals to all students at no charge each school day.
+New York State has enacted Universal Free School Meals, which requires all schools participating in the federal School Breakfast and School Lunch Programs to operate CEP or Provision 2, providing access to breakfast and lunch meals to all students at no charge each school day.
 If your child attends a school participating in CEP, there is no further documentation or action needed.
-Please note that schools participating in CEP may ask families for household income data to support other local, state and federal funding to the school.
+Please note that schools participating in CEP may ask families for household income data to support other local, state, and federal funding to the school.

 Benefits: